Best eCommerce CRM Software Tools

 Among the alternatives above, Pipedrive, Copper, and Copper might work best for small and medium eCommerce businesses.
 They’re easy to set up, don’t require big investment upfront, and can scale with your organization to a certain point.
 All three of those CRM systems have all the features you need to accomplish your goals.

 If you’re running an established eCommerce business that already has all the processes in place and is looking to scale up to the next level – Hubspot might be a better option.
-It’s much more than a CRM, as it comes bundled with the powerful marketing automation and sales platform.
+It’s much more than a CRM, as it comes bundled with powerful marketing automation and sales platform.

 This post was written by Vlad Shvets from Paperform.